SLSCU/thai-dialect-corpus/README.md

 for the support of this research.
 We also would like to acknowledge the Apex compute cluster team which provides compute support for this project.

-Some evaluation data was donated from Wang.
+Some evaluation data was donated by Wang.

-The data

 ## Paper